Data Privacy & Cookie Policy

 Right to Transfer Your Personal Information

-You can ask us to provide your personal information to you in a structured, commonly used, machine-readable format, or you can ask to have it transferred directly to another data controller in this format, but in each case only where:
+Under the laws mentioned above, if applicable, you can ask us to provide your personal information to you in a structured, commonly used, machine-readable format, or you can ask to have it transferred directly to another data controller in this format, but in each case only where:

 • the processing is based on your consent or on the performance of a contract with you; and